gooftroop/treehouse/README.md

   }

   initialize() {
+    // Middleware can be attached here!
-    // Make sure you call the original initialize before adding your own! super.initialize();
+    // But, make sure you call the original initialize before adding your own
+    // middleware our handlers that should be included in the error handling
+    // or behind the common request parsing/security/logging middleware super.initialize();
-    // Initialize any custom middleware  here
+    // More custom middleware here
   }
 }
 ```